-Executive Headteacher, Chief Executive Officer (CEO), Accounting Officer (AO)
+Chief Executive Officer (CEO), Accounting Officer (AO)

-Many of you will already know that I have a very special family myself…Myself and my partner have four children – three of them with complex health and learning needs.
+Many of you will already know that I have a very special family myself…Myself and my husband have four children – three of them with complex health and learning needs.
 They are an immense joy but I have to confess that our fourth child who others would call “mainstream” is the hardest work of all!
 We have adopted our children and so I feel I have a good understanding of issues faced by children living in care or who have been adopted, as well as children with special educational needs.

-Director of Business, Chief Financial Officer (CFO)
+Chief Operating Officer (COO), Chief Financial Officer (CFO)

-Head of School at Oakfield
+Headteacher at Oakfield

-Deputy Head Teacher at Temple Hill
+Head of School at Temple Hill

 Positive, Passionate and Hardworking is how I would describe myself.
 I come from a large family with an English/Caribbean background.
 I love eating, exercise and seeing/doing new things in the world.
 I have worked with children in a variety of different settings before I became a teacher as well as doing a wide range of jobs including labouring, factory work, restaurants and cleaning.
 My main passion in life (other than Tottenham Hotspur!) is to improve the life chances of the children I work with.